Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Results

 To verify numerical convergence, we compared the radial profiles of our model T45 and model T45-H, carried out a twice as high resolution, and found a good level of agreement.
 In addition, the number of cells per MRI wavelength, $Q_r \times Q_{\tilde{\theta}} \times Q_{\tilde{\phi}}$, saturates around $100\times100\times500$ for $r\simless20r_g$ and $10\times10\times150$ for $r\simgreat20r_g$ in our low resolution models, indicating that the MRI turbulence is well-resolved in the inner and reasonably well-resolved in the outer regions of the accretion disc \citep{Sorathia2010, Hawley2011}.

 All our models launch moderately strong \citet{bz77} jets, which we define as magnetically-dominated regions with $p_b/ \rho c^2 >5$.
-Figure~\ref{fig:timeplotplot}(b) shows that their energy outflow efficiency, or power measured in units of accretion power $\dot{M}_{BH} c^2$, reaches $\eta_{jet} \sim 1\%-10\%$.
+Figure~\ref{fig:timeplotplot}(b) shows that their energy outflow efficiency, or power measured in units of accretion power $\dot{M}_{\rm BH} c^2$, reaches $\eta_{\rm jet} \sim 1\%-10\%$.
 Interestingly, the jets appear to follow the orientation of the disc over a wide range of length scales.
-For instance, jets at small radii align with the inner disc, as seen in Figs~\ref{fig:tearing} and \ref{fig:radplot}(e-h).
+For instance, jets at small radii align with the inner disc, as seen in Figs~\ref{fig:tearing} and \ref{fig:radplot}(g-i).
 At larger radii, they get torqued via the corona, (roughly) defined as all gas not part of the jet and whose density is a factor $10^3$ smaller than that in the disc (see also \citealt{Liska2019A}), into (partial) alignment with the outer disc.
 This is also seen in Fig.~\ref{fig:tearing}.
 In fact, in model T65, the disc-jet interaction can be so strong that the jets running into outer sub-disc can push it into higher orbits {(see \href{https://www.youtube.com/playlist?list=PLDO1oeU33GwlaPSME1TdCto1Y3P6yG91L}{this YouTube playlist})}.
 This may deprive the BH of its mass supply and quench the accretion at times beyond those simulated.

 In nature, the outermost sub-disc would be essentially infinite in size, definitely much larger than in our simulations, and would have an essentially infinite precession period \citep{Liska2018A}.
-Due to the lack of precession of the outermost sub-disc, all precessing sub-discs would be located at smaller radii.
-Thus, only the parts of the jet outside of the aligned region, $r\gtrsim r_{bp}$, and inside of the outermost, non-precessing sub-disc would be expected to contribute to jet-driven QPOs (e.g., \citealt{Kalamkar2016,Stevens2016}).
+How does this affect potential quasi-periodic signals coming from such systems?
+Due to the lack of precession of the extremely large outermost sub-disc, all precessing sub-discs would be located at smaller radii.
+Thus, only the parts of the jet outside of the aligned region, $r\gtrsim r_{\rm bp}$, and inside of the outermost, non-precessing sub-disc would be expected to contribute to jet-driven QPOs (e.g., \citealt{Kalamkar2016,Stevens2016}).